Turkmen Soviet Socialist Republic: Creation of an SSR

-In October 1924, when Central Asia was divided into distinct ethno-national political entities, the Transcaspian Oblast of the Turkestan Autonomous Soviet Socialist Republic (Turkestan ASSR) along with the Charjew, Kerki and a part of the Shirabad provinces of the Bukharan People's Republic and the Turkmen (Daşoguz) province of Khorezm People's Republic were unified to create the Turkmen Soviet Socialist Republic (Turkmen SSR), a full-fledged constituent republic of the Soviet Union where Turkmen made up roughly 80% of the population.
-During the forced collectivization and settlement of nomadic and semi-nomadic groups along with other socioeconomic changes of the first decades of Soviet rule, pastoral nomadism ceased to be an economic alternative in Turkmenistan, and by the late 1930s, the majority of Turkmen had become sedentary.
+In October 1924, when the Politburo of the Communist Party of the Soviet Union divided USSR's Central Asian territories into distinct ethno-national political entities, the Transcaspian Oblast of the Turkestan Autonomous Soviet Socialist Republic (Turkestan ASSR) along with the Charjew, Kerki and a part of the Shirabad provinces of the Bukharan People's Republic and the Turkmen (Daşoguz) province of Khorezm People's Republic were unified to create the Turkmen Soviet Socialist Republic (Turkmen SSR), a full-fledged constituent republic of the Soviet Union where ethnic Turkmens made up approximately 80% of the republic's population.
+During the forced collectivization and settlement of nomadic and semi-nomadic groups along with other socioeconomic changes of the first decades of Soviet rule, pastoral nomadism ceased to be an economic alternative in Turkmenistan.
+Consequently, by the late 1930s, the lifestyle of the majority of Turkmens had changed, becoming sedentary.
 Efforts by the Soviet state to undermine the traditional Turkmen way of life resulted in significant changes in familial and political relationships, religious and cultural observances, and intellectual developments.
-Significant numbers of Russians and other Europeans, as well as groups from various nationalities mainly from the Caucasus, migrated to urban areas.
+Significant numbers of Russians and other Europeans, as well as groups from various nationalities, mainly from the Caucasus, migrated to urban areas.
 Modest industrial capabilities were developed, and limited exploitation of Turkmenistan's natural resources was initiated.

-Under Soviet rule, all religious beliefs were attacked by the communist authorities as superstition and "vestiges of the past".
+Under Soviet rule, all religious beliefs were attacked by the communist authorities as superstition and "vestiges of the past."
 Most religious schooling and religious observance were banned, and the vast majority of mosques were closed.
 An official Muslim Board of Central Asia with a headquarters in Tashkent was established during World War II to supervise the Islamic faith in Central Asia.
 For the most part, the Muslim Board functioned as an instrument of propaganda whose activities did little to enhance the Muslim cause.
 Atheist indoctrination stifled religious development and contributed to the isolation of the Turkmen from the international Muslim community.
-Some religious customs, such as Muslim burial and male circumcision, continued to be practiced throughout the Soviet period, but most religious belief, knowledge, and customs were preserved only in rural areas in "folk form" as a kind of unofficial Islam not sanctioned by the state-run Spiritual Directorate.
+Some religious customs, such as Muslim burial and male circumcision, continued to be practiced throughout the Soviet period, but most religious beliefs, knowledge, and customs were preserved only in rural areas in "folk form" as a kind of unofficial Islam not sanctioned by the state-run Spiritual Directorate.